 A good example of utility tokens is those used in many gaming platforms.
 A user can buy them using Bitcoin or some fiat or earn them by winning the game etc and then spend the token in buying game assets.
-Of course, a user can also send the tokens to other users, spend them to buy services and goods outside that gaming platform, exchange them for some other services or other type of tokens, or even convert them back to fiat or crypto.
+Of course, a user can also send the tokens to other users, spend them to buy services and goods outside that gaming platform, exchange them for some other services or other types of tokens, or even convert them back to fiat or crypto.

 In other words, a security token represents a legally binding investment contract between the person or entity issuing it and the investor in the token.
-They are preferred because there is some certainty about and legal business responsibility on the part of creator to investors and are verifiable and legal same to other securities such as stocks, bonds etc.
+They are preferred because there is some certainty about and legal business responsibility on the part of the creator to investors and are verifiable and legal same to other securities such as stocks, bonds, etc.